 EWEB is working with community partners to develop an emergency water supply program that would include several permanent distribution sites located throughout the community using groundwater wells, as well as mobile water trailers.
 Our plan calls for the development of five geographically dispersed well sites by 2022.
-As of December 2019, three sites are operational:
+As of January 2020, four sites are operational:

-Two new sites will be in construction during 2020—at the Sheldon Fire Station and the Lane County Fairgrounds and Event Center.
+Two additional sites will be in construction during 2020—at the Sheldon Fire Station and near Roosevelt Middle School.

 If disaster strikes our community's water system and you need to obtain water from one of these distribution sites, you will need to bring your own storage containers.
 Learn how to clean and prepare water containers.